Ushers12/1st-Completed-Project-for-Multiverse-Apprenticeship-1-/README.md

 # 1st-Completed-Project-for-Multiverse-Apprenticeship-1-
-Full and complete project with use of Javascript and / or Python coding language(s).
+Project with use of Python coding language.
+Block calculates the factorial of a number.